B1R4N3V35/B1R4N3V35/README.md

 # Hi, I'm Bira Neves! 🖖🏻👨🏻‍💻

-I'm a self taught developer since the 1980s.
-Software development is a very important part in my life, but I'm also a Biologist 🧬 and a Science Teacher 👨🏻‍🏫.
-I've been involved with Education for a long, long time.
+I've been a self-taught developer 💻 since the 1980s.
+This era of intense technological evolution allowed me to refine my skills in the field of software development, which has been a fundamental part of my life.
+However, my background is quite diverse.
+In addition to programming, I'm also a Biologist 🧬 and a science teacher 👨‍🔬.
+This combination has granted me extensive experience in the educational realm, where I've been actively involved for a significant period.

-At present, I'm a Bachelor degree student in **Information Systems** at EACH-USP, São Paulo, Brazil.
-I'm also an MBA student at PUC-RS.
-Beside that, I work in the commercial department of an awesome company - [Geekie](https://geekie.com.br), and I'm proud to be part of this movement that intends to change Education in Brazil.
+Currently, I am pursuing a bachelor's degree in Computer Science 🎓.
+Beyond my academic commitments, I work in pedagogical consultancy leadership at an innovative company named [Geekie](https://geekie.com.br).
+I take great pride in being part of this movement that aims to revolutionize Education in Brazil 🇧🇷, adding technology and innovation 💡 to learning processes.

-I'm also an enthusiast about free (as in "free speech"), open-source, software, but I don't have any kind of prejudice against proprietary solutions.
+Furthermore, I am an enthusiast of free and open-source software 💾, valuing the freedom of speech 🗣️ and knowledge exchange they provide.
+However, I maintain a balanced stance, devoid of prejudices against proprietary solutions, understanding that each system holds its own value and specific applications.

 ## A little more about me